 People always ask me what to do when visiting Montreal.
 I did grow up in Montreal.
 But, I haven’t lived in Montreal since 2007.
 Though I’ve been back pretty often, things have changed.
-I’ve tried to look up the current state, but I may be out of date.
+I’ve tried to look up the current state, but I am definitely out of date on some things.

 I’m writing this in English, so I should mention something about language.
 Canadians should speak French (yet, outside Québec, it’s hard to get practice—but don’t forget about the million Canadians who do).
 But one can get along in Montreal quite well without speaking French, especially as a tourist.
 Service staff will be able to speak to you in English.